Short Line Advisory Group

 Article IV Meeting Schedule:

-SLAG shall have a total of three (3) regularly scheduled meetings during the calendar year.
+SLAG shall have a total of two (2) regularly scheduled meetings during the calendar year.
 SLAG may have any number of other meetings or conference calls as scheduled by the Chairperson and UP.

 Article V Amendments to Bylaws: